-Change the engine crankcase oil after every 100 hours of operation and replace the oil filter every other oil change (every 200 hours of operation).
+Change the engine crankcase oil and filter every 300 hours if the recommended Kohler PRO[®] products are being used.
+If conventional oil and filters are being used, change the crankcase oil after every 100 hours of operation and replace the oil filter after 200 hours of operation.